chinese10kbar/staybusyrp.co.uk/[jim]/jim-recycle/README.md

 - Recycling center & Material Selling: https://streamable.com/16w1pk

 ## Dependencies
-- qb-menu - for the menus
+- sb-menu - for the menus
-- qb-target - for the third eye selection
+- sb-target - for the third eye selection

 # How to install